jlyon1/lyon.lol/documents/platform.md

 ## Outside Impact

-As a member of the representative body of the student union, I will do my best to ensure my actions are measured against the needs of the student body in terms of public representation.
+As a member of the representative body of the Student Union, I will do my best to ensure my actions are measured against the needs of the student body in terms of public representation.
 I will operate with the knowledge that I am representing the student body in everything I do as a member of the senate.